GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 ## Ideas
 Before I start, I'd like to clarify that I know that implementing some features that I mentioned here may be difficult to implement, even if they're simple, and in real-life, I'd find a way to satisfy both engineers and the user, but for the sake of pleasing Regina, I'll spit any idea that sounds good at first, in order to brainstorm, then pick what seems best.

+Also, I want to appologize, because I've never used Spotify, and I didn't fully use the interface.
+Most of the ideas I made, I made before I even searched for a song online.

 - Sort the songs automatically?
     No, because Regina may want to sort by date, genre, year, etc.